danielssonn/ethTO/README.md

 - There are many blockchains out there, each with great assets and communities
 - The future is definitely multi-chain!
-- However, the User eXperience of interacting with multiple chains is cumbersome
+- However, the User eXperience of interacting with multiple chains is cumbersome:
   - Multiple wallets need to be created and navigated by the user
   - Tokens need to be swapped around, also by the user
   - It is so easy to make a mistake, lose out on an opportunity, or simply get discouraged